ros/catkin/doc/source/index.rst

-* Catkin does not differentiate between stacks or packages: it simply examines the subdirectories of ``CMAKE_SOURCE_DIR`` for buildable projects.
-It determines the dependency ordering of projects from examining their source directories.
+* Catkin does not differentiate between stacks or packages: it simply examines the subdirectories of ``CMAKE_SOURCE_DIR`` for buildable projects (indicated by the presence of a file ``stack.yaml``).
+It determines the dependency ordering of stacks by examining these files.

 * The ability to build only specific targets or sets of targets are provided through cmake's "natural" mechanisms.
-The ability to exclude certain

 * The build does not modify the source directories in any way.